khoinguy3ndev/khoinguy3ndev/README.md

 </p>

 <p>
-  - I’m currently diving deeper into system design and algorithms, always seeking cleaner, scalable solutions.
+  - I’m currently diving deeper into system design, algorithms and devops, always seeking cleaner, scalable solutions.
   For me, simplicity is the ultimate sophistication.
 I strive to write code that is self-documenting and architectures that are robust enough to handle growth.
 </p>